saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - No managed policy named `AWSXRayElasticBeanstalkWriteAccess`.
 - Integrate the on-premises Lightweight Directory Access Protocol (LDAP) directory service to their AWS VPC using IAM - **Create a custom identity broker application in your on-premises data center and use `STS` to issue short-lived AWS credentials**
 - **AWS IAM Identity Center** does not support **non-SAML** authentication methods.
+- `AppSync` vs `Cognito Sync`: Same use case but the key difference is that, it also extends these capabilities by allowing **multiple users to synchronize and collaborate in real time on shared data.**
+- `S3 Select` vs `Athena` - Go for S3 Select for simple cost-effective use case.
+Else Athena.
+- `EC2 + X-ray`: Use a user data script to install the X-Ray daemon and Add managed policy to instance profile role.
+- `Elastic Beanstalk` vs `ECS`: Choose **EBS over ECS** for spinning up containerized apps and managing containers if **"easier management & provisioning is mentioned"**.